LLNL/axom/src/axom/sidre/docs/sphinx/sidre_conduit.rst

    :language: C++

-Conduit includes a ``verify`` method to test if the structure of the ``cds`` conforms to the Mesh Blueprint.
+Conduit includes a ``verify`` method to test if the structure of the ``tinymesh`` conforms to the Mesh Blueprint.
 This is valuable for writing and debugging data adapters.
 Once the Datastore is properly structured, save it, then use Conduit to save the index file (ending with `.root`).
 This toy data set is small enough that we can